Haixing-Hu/vue3-class-component/README.md

 };
 ```

-`@Provide` and `@Inject` decorators are used together to allow an ancestor
+The `@Provide` and `@Inject` decorators are used together to enable an ancestor
-component to serve as a dependency injector for all its descendants, regardless
+component to act as a dependency injector for all its descendants, regardless
-of how deep the component hierarchy is, as long as they are in the same parent
+of how deep the component hierarchy goes, as long as they are in the same parent
 chain.
-See [Provide / Inject] for more details.
+For more details, please refer to [Provide / Inject].

-The `@Inject` decorators may have an optional argument.
-The optional argument
+The `@Inject` decorators can have an optional argument, which is an object with
-is an object with the following options:
+the following options:

 | Option    | Type               | Default     | Description                                          |
 |-----------|--------------------|-------------|------------------------------------------------------|
 | `from`    | `String \| Symbol` | `undefined` | The key of the source provided value to be injected. |
 | `default` | `any`              | `undefined` | The default value of the injected value.             |

 - `from`: The value of this option specifies the key of the provided value to be
   injected.
 The key could be either a string or a symbol.
+Refer to
-See [working with symbol keys]
-  for more details.
-If this option is not specified, the name of the field
+  [working with symbol keys] for more details.
+If this option is not specified,
-  decorated by the `@Injected` decorator will be used as the key.
+  the name of the field decorated by the `@Injected` decorator will be used as
+  the key.
 - `default`: The default value of the injected property.
 Note that similar to
   the `default` option of the `@Prop` decorator, this library will automatically
-  transform the non-primitive default values to factory functions.
+  transform the non-primitive default values into factory functions.

 **NOTE:** If the provided value is non-reactive, the corresponding injected value
 is also non-reactive.
 If the provided value is reactive, the corresponding injected
 is also reactive.
-See [working with reactivity] for mor details.
+Refer to [working with reactivity] for more details.

-**NOTE:** The [vue-property-decorator] provides `@Inject` and `@InjectReactive`
+**NOTE:** [vue-property-decorator] provides `@Inject` and `@InjectReactive`
-decorators to declare non-reactive and reactive injected values respectively.
+decorators to declare non-reactive and reactive injected values, respectively.
-But this library simplifies the implementation by providing only one `@Inject`
+However, this library simplifies the implementation by providing only one `@Inject`
 decorator, and the reactivity of the injected value is determined by the reactivity
 of the provided value.

 ## <span id="customize-decorators">Customize Decorators</span>

-This library provide a `createDecorator()` function to help to create custom
+This library provides a `createDecorator()` function for creating custom
 decorators.
-The function takes a callback function as the argument, and returns
+The function takes a callback function as an argument and returns a
-a decorator function.
-The callback function will be called with the following
+decorator function.
+The callback function will be invoked with the following
-arguments:
+parameters:

 - `Class`: The constructor of the decorated class.
 - `defaultInstance`: The default constructed instance of the decorated class.
-  This default instance could be used to gets all class instance fields of the
+  This default instance can be used to access all the class instance fields of
-  decorated class.
+  the decorated class.
-- `target`: The target value being decorated, which could be a class method,
+- `target`: The target value being decorated, which could be a class method, a
-  a getter or a setter.
+  getter, or a setter.
 Note that if the decorated target is a class field,
   this argument will always be `undefined`.
-- `context`: The context object containing information about the target
+- `context`: The context object containing information about the target being
-  being decorated, as described in [stage 3 proposal of JavaScript decorators]
+  decorated, as described in [stage 3 proposal of JavaScript decorators] and
-  and [stage 3 proposal of JavaScript decorator metadata].
+  [stage 3 proposal of JavaScript decorator metadata].
 - `options`: The Vue component options object.
-Changes for this object
+Changes to this object will
-  will affect the provided component.
+  affect the provided component.

-The callback function will be called by the library to give it a chance to
+The callback function is called by the library to allow it to modify the Vue
-modify the Vue component options.
-The returned value of the callback function
-will be ignored.
+component options.
+The return value of the callback function will be ignored.

-The `createDecorator()` function will return a decorator function, which takes
+The `createDecorator()` function returns a decorator function that takes the
-the following two arguments:
+following two arguments:

-- `target`: The target value being decorated, which could be class method,
+- `target`: The target value being decorated, which could be a class method,
-  class field, getter or setter.
+  class field, getter, or setter.
 If the decorated target is a class field,
   this argument will always be `undefined`.
-- `context`: The context object containing information about the target
+- `context`: The context object containing information about the target being
-  being decorated, as described in [stage 3 proposal of JavaScript decorators]
+  decorated, as described in [stage 3 proposal of JavaScript decorators]
   and [stage 3 proposal of JavaScript decorator metadata].

-An example usage is as follows:
+Here is an example of how to use it:
 ```js
 const Log = createDecorator((Class, defaultInstance, target, context, options) => {
   if (context?.kind !== 'method') {